The Starnaman Incident: Publication history

 Timeline published The Morrow Project in 1980, and between 1981 and 2013, published eleven adventures, as well as several supplements.
 The fifth adventure, The Starnaman Incident, is a 52-page book written by Craig Starnaman and H.N.
 Voss and published in 1984.
 Starnaman and Voss also provided the interior illustrations and Starnaman created the cover art.

 Reception

-In Issue 20 of Imagine (November 1984), Chris Baylis reviewed three Morrow Project adventures — Operation Lucifer, The Ruins of Chicago, and The Starnaman Incident — and found that The Starnaman Incident was "the weakest of the three releases, but there is an interesting location designed as a play-aid for future reference."
+In Issue 20 of the British game magazine Imagine (November 1984), Chris Baylis reviewed three Morrow Project adventures — Operation Lucifer, The Ruins of Chicago, and The Starnaman Incident — and found that The Starnaman Incident was "the weakest of the three releases, but there is an interesting location designed as a play-aid for future reference."